top of page

 Gravy - AVOID

-Skimmed milk powder can cause digestive upsets and allergy symptoms
+• Skimmed milk powder: Can cause digestive upsets and allergies.

 Sweet Potato - Caution